 Paper Bridges began in 2017 as a small dream in the back of a high school chemistry classroom.
-Co-founders Rebecca – who worked with foster youth for her sophomore year capstone project – and Emily – who taught vulnerable youth and orphans in China for two summers – came together with big hopes to do more: make a lasting impact on youth.
+Having worked with foster youth for a sophomore year capstone project and taught vulnerable youth and orphans in China for two summers – the cofounders of Paper Bridges came together with big hopes to do more: make a lasting impact on youth.

 Their first vision of Paper Bridges was a letter writing program between orphans and caring individuals in all walks of life.
 Through the letter writing program, Paper Bridges sought to provide encouragement, love, and connections for orphans.
 Travelling from schools to libraries to senior centers, Emily and Rebecca began collecting handwritten stories, heartfelt words of encouragement, and beautiful works of art to send abroad.
 The recipients, orphans from Myanmar, China, Kenya, and more countries all around the world, were quick to send notes back, and in some cases, even letters from the orphans themselves.
 Paper Bridges’ letter writing program spread by word-of-mouth and social media, and soon thousands of letters were being mailed or emailed to the organization.

 The Paper Bridges team, filled with students on fire with passion and unhindered by their age, recognized the potential and desire of youth to create change.
 Working with orphans, international students, and partner youth organizations, Paper Bridges soon expanded past its original letter writing mission as dozens of student chapters cropped up around the country.
 Responding to the needs of their partner orphans, those chapters donated care packages, sent books and educational resources, and even held a sports camp for their paired orphanages.